JerBouma/FinanceDatabase/README.md

 | AEGOF    | Aegon N.V.                    | USD        | Financials | Insurance        | Insurance  | PNK        | OTC Bulletin Board      | Netherlands   | nan     | The Hague  | 2591 TV    | http://www.aegon.com     | Mid Cap      | NL0000303709 |     nan | nan          | nan              | nan               |

-In case the current categorization doesn't lead to the results you are looking for, it is possible to use the `search` parameter.
+If the current categorization doesn't lead to the results you are looking for, it is possible to use the `search` parameter.
 This allows you to filter on any column in the database via a custom string.
 This means that if the word or sentence you input is found somewhere in the column you select, it will return the result.

-By default the result will not be case sensitive but you can adjust this by setting `case_sensitive=True`.
+By default, the result will not be case sensitive, but you can adjust this by setting `case_sensitive=True`.
 You can also filter the index (`symbol` column) by using `index` as shown below.
 Just like the `select` function, you can also provide lists here.

 ```python
 equities.search(